Police biker in Sophie Wessex escort could face criminal charges over fatal collision

 “Her Royal Highness’s deepest condolences and sympathies go to all of Ms Holland’s family.”

 The IOPC first appealed for witnesses to the incident on 19 May, confirming that it had taken CCTV from nearby properties for examination.
-Police body worn video footage was also reviewed as part of the investigation.
+Police body-worn video footage was also reviewed as part of the investigation.

 The Special Escort Group of the Metropolitan Police accompanies various prominent individuals, including members of the Royal Family, for security.